 Hi, this is Serena Pau, Head of Production Committee at More than Musical.
 Being a tech startup founder, a lot of people are surprised to find out that my other passion is in show production/music, as A) it is not logical like the tech world and B) I don’t even play any musical instrument in a proper manner.
-Having to run a tech startup is already quite a heavy workload and in fact, why would I want to be volunteering as head of production and gain experience in production?
+Having to run a tech startup is already quite a heavy workload and in fact, why would I want to be volunteering as head of production and gain experience of opera in Hong Kong production?

 Well, passion is very often developed when you are young, with or without knowing it.
 I started my “show biz” when I was 8 in school and was acting as a parrot in an interschool drama competition and our show back then was “The Jungle Story”.
 Honestly, I do not recall much of the show details since I was acting in at least another 10 shows till I was 18, but one thing is still impactful to me: the costumes and make up I had over the 10 years.